Access Control (Authorization)

 $acl->addRole('registered', 'guest'); // 'registered' inherits from 'guest'

-We will now define a list of resources that users can access:
+Now we define the list of resources that users can access.

 $acl->addResource('article');